FountainExponential/web/README.md

 ### Ergonomics
 Fountain Exponential will extend Fountain, the Markdown variant specific for the screenplay writing domain, in such a way that the excellent readability of Fountain will remain, but add the branching and triggering aspects for games.

+In order to handle text in the most ergonomic way text is the primary thing in the language and conditions and variable handling secondary.
+Meaning that conditions are dotted among the text and code relegated to demarcated blocks and spans.
+This is the opposite to general programming languages that demarcate the text in string spans and blocks and makes the code primary.

+Making the text primary is also done with HTML, as it can have code attributed in the elements of the structure.
+A HTML document is meant to be viewed as a static whole and has little sense of time.
+Some parts like CSS declarations such as highlight or screen size and evens like mouseover can be used to define what happens at a certain time, but that is going from one stable situation to another.
+Screenplay's and game are dynamic and Fountain Exponential has fundamental structures like  Scenes and Acts, that similar to functions in a programming language describe what happens at a certain time.

 ### Proof reading
 Dysorthography and dyslexia are rampant among developers, especially if they are writing in a foreign language.
 Fountain Exponential makes it easier to proof read and spell check the action, description and dialog of the game.